JonathonReinhart/scuba/doc/yaml-reference.md

 ### `image`

-The `image` node *is required* and defines the Docker image from which Scuba containers are created.
+The `image` node defines the Docker image from which Scuba containers are created.

 Example:
 ```yaml
 image: debian:8.2
 ```

+The `image` node is usually necessary but, as of scuba 2.5, can be omitted for `.scuba.yml` files in which only the `aliases` are intended to be used.

 ### `environment`